isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-does-wd-40-remove-paint.markdown

 The named surfaces should be polished or cleaned before application to achieve the best results.
 You should use a large amount of WD 40 for effective action, and multiple layer sections should be covered well to avoid unnecessary removal from the surrounding.
 ### d.
 Surfaces Not to Use WD 40
 Never use WD 40 on firearms.
 This product is hygroscopic (attracts water); thus, it will accumulate moisture on the surface leading to rust or explosion.
-Surfaces like chain drives are not recommended since WD 40 is not a lubricant -Â  it also accelerates the wear and tears on the moving part (not a lubricant).
+Surfaces like chain drives are not recommended since WD 40 is not a lubricant -  it also accelerates the wear and tears on the moving part (not a lubricant).
 Further, you should avoid using WD 40 over a large surface area (due to economic reasons) and areas such as non-laminated papers, naked stones/not sealed, suede, unfinished wood, cushioned material, electronics casing, and unpainted  WD 40 may stain the surfaces, corrode or ever damage the upper layer during the paint removal process.
 A necessary precaution to consider is the drop test experiment that helps in confirmation of paint removal efficiency.
 See Also: